Frequently Asked Questions

 - Our Elasticsearch index updates the data in real-time as new blocks get appended to the Ethereum blockchain.

 - We also provide an API to access the extensive data (about 1.7 TB for Ethereum Mainnet as of November 2018) on our hosted infrastructure.
 But with us, you use the Elastic Query DSL for your queries and visualize it with the many data science / business intelligence products that offer Elasticsearch integration.
-Currently we are also planning to expand our service to provide a SQL-based API soon.
+Additionally, we provide a SQL-based API for you to query blockchain data down to the smart contract level (read more about it in our related blog post: Query Ethereum with SQL).

 - But most importantly – we help you to make sense of all this data!
 This starts by enriching the raw data with human readable labels for addresses, contract names and their actual event identifiers.
 We do this by leveraging the Application Binary Interface (ABI) of smart contracts – be it either standard token contracts like ERC-20 or ERC-721 or your individual contract code on a private permissioned blockchain.
 Plus you can reach us anytime with your questions and we are happy to help you find what is the relevant data in the blockchain for your respective use case.